-Google is constantly looking to update its services and products offering, creating a seamless experience for businesses and searchers.
-In these efforts, the internet giant introduces several updates that assist in privacy & security, rankings, and UX (user experience).
-With a solid recent focus on the security and anti-spam side of things, Google has introduced a search spam update rolled out in two parts and is now functioning in full force.
+Google is constantly looking to update its services and product offerings, creating a seamless experience for businesses and searchers.
+To aid in these efforts, the internet giant introduced several updates that assist in privacy & security, rankings, and UX (user experience).
+With its recent focus on security and anti-spam, Google introduced a search spam update that rolled out in two parts and is now functioning in full force.

-We’ve previously covered multiple long-awaited privacy updates (and the cookieless future that has been postponed for now), the new page experience update, and the Core Web Vitals that aim to change the weight and importance of certain factors (such as HTTPS, speed, and mobile-first websites).
+We’ve previously covered multiple long-awaited privacy updates (and the cookie-less future that has been postponed for now), the new page experience update, and the Core Web Vitals that aim to change the weight and importance of certain factors (such as HTTPS, speed, and mobile-first websites).
 The most recent update (other than the Core Updates) started rolling out on June 23 and continued on June 28.
-This algorithmic update aims to improve the search experience, lift the quality of search results, and provide a better experience to the searchers and a fairer environment for businesses.
-Let’s find out more about it, putting together all the information available, and as always, keeping an eye on its impact on law firms.
+This algorithmic update aims to lift the quality of search results, improve the experience of the searchers, and provide a fairer environment for businesses.
+We’ve compiled and analyzed the information available in order to better understand its impact on law firms.
 Let’s take a look.

 - How does Google define spam?

-According to Google, any disruptive behavior that doesn’t help users find helpful and relevant content can be considered as webspam.
-Google says that 99% of the total visits from the SERPs are spam-free, but this 1% is still significant, accounting for over 25b spam webpages every day.
-It’s unlike that your law firm’s website could be identified as spam, as we suspect that you don’t fall into the category of tricking searchers through content or malicious installations.
-In the unfortunate event that you suspect you might have been flagged, it could be because of bad actors that hack websites.
-You should always keep an eye on your website’s security and work closely with your webmaster, but if you find yourself in trouble, assess the extent of the issue and act as fast as possible to restore your quality and resubmit your website to Google for review.
+According to Google, any disruptive behavior that doesn’t help users find helpful and relevant content can be considered web spam.
+Google says that 99% of the total visits from the SERPs are spam-free.
+However, this 1% is still significant, accounting for over 25b spam webpages every day.
+It’s unlikely that your law firm’s website will ever be identified as spam, as we suspect that you don’t fall into the category of tricking searchers through content or malicious installations.
+In the unfortunate event that you suspect you might have been flagged, it could be due to bad actors that hack websites.
+You should always keep an eye on your website’s security and work closely with your webmaster to stay proactive.
+If you find yourself in trouble, assess the extent of the issue and act as quickly as possible to restore your quality and resubmit your website to Google for review.

 - What do we know about the new spam update?

-Even though we don’t have an official announcement with all the steps and details by Google, and we won’t have them till next year, when Google will release the annual report, we’ve tried to read between the lines and identify the key points.
+At the moment, Google has yet to make an official announcement with all the steps and details and won’t until next year when they release their annual report.
+However, we’ve read between the lines in order identify and share the key points.

-- The first and most prominent part of Google’s plan is clearing the SERPs from spam content that misleads searchers and provides a poor experience.
+- The first and most prominent part of Google’s plan is clearing the SERPs from spam content that misleads searchers and provides a poor user experience.
 By identifying such websites, Google plans to penalize pages using black hat techniques, such as keyword stuffing and link purchasing.
-Subsequently, this rewards legitimate businesses that follow best practices and invest in infrastructure and content.
-Our suggestion to keep your law firm’s website safe would be to build SEO strategies that don’t violate the terms and conditions.
-Simultaneously invest in unique & original content that provides users with the necessary legal advice they could be looking for.
+Subsequently, this rewards legitimate businesses that follow best practices and invest in infrastructure and quality content.
+Our suggestion to keep your law firm’s website safe would be to build SEO strategies that don’t violate Google’s terms and conditions.
+Simultaneously, invest in unique, original content that provides users with the kind of legal advice they could be looking for.

 Some of the most critical things to avoid: